 Now when the XP-E2 came out to replace the XP-E, Cree announced that they used a different type of technology to create this new diode.
 The XP-E2 uses silcone carbide (SC3) technology.
 By using a different substrate this LED boosts both lumens per watt and lumens per dollar.
 The white XP-E2 LEDs are designed for indoor or outdoor applications and give off some great light.

 There are also colored XP-E2 LEDs available.
-Now if you want colors, this is the Cree LED that has many different color options to choose from creexpe2-red-1for those applications that need some more color.
+Now if you want colors, this is the Cree LED that has many different color options to choose from for those applications that need some more color.
 Not only do we have single colors for the XP-E2 but you can also mix and match the colors by doing a custom 3-up Cree LED Star.
 We also have an RGB option if your application needs color mixing.
 With Cree’s technology the XP-E2 is 88% brighter than alternative color LEDs, so if you are looking for bright colors, look no further, this is the LED you are looking to buy.

 Specs: